 Will the Chicago Cubs Repeat As World Series Champions?
-[OPINION]
+[Opinion]

 When Dorothy Farrell, the famous Cubs fan, was shown celebrating after the Cubs home win that sent them to the World Series, it gave Wrigley Field a new meaning, a new ray of hope and sunshine.
 One no longer has to attend Wrigley only to enjoy their Vienna Beef Sausage (although, there is absolutely nothing wrong with that).

 The 2017 Chicago Cubs will look a little bit different than the previous season.
-First, Cub fans had to say farewell to their beloved Center Fielder, Dexter Fowler, who signed a five-year, $82.5 million deal with rival of the Cubs, the St. Louis Cardinals.
+First, Cubs fans had to say farewell to their beloved Center Fielder, Dexter Fowler, who signed a five-year, $82.5 million deal with rival of the Cubs, the St. Louis Cardinals.
 In his place, the team signed Jon Jay to a one-year contract worth $8 million.

 Jon Jay could never replace the presence in the locker room and on the field the way Fowler presented himself to the organization.
 Fowler became an iconic figure in the city of Chicago, but Cub fans were expecting the move to happen as the team was not looking to lock him up to a long-term deal.
 Jay’s signing means that future sensation, Albert Almora Jr, will have backup assurance in case Almora struggles, or needs to rest a game.

-Another big off season move saw the Chicago Cubs send one of their outfield prospects, Jorge Soler, to the Kansas City Royals, for new closer Wade Davis.
-The Cubs were not willing to give closer, Aroldis Chapman, a long-term deal, so Davis will now take over those duties.
+Another big offseason move saw the Chicago Cubs send one of their outfield prospects, Jorge Soler, to the Kansas City Royals, for new closer Wade Davis.
+The Cubs were not willing to give closer Aroldis Chapman a long-term deal, so Davis will now take over those duties.

 Returning to the team, for now, is Jake Arrieta.
 The 2015 NL Cy Young Award winner is looking for big bucks, which he rightfully deserves, but doesn’t mean the Cubs will be willing to offer him that deal.
 He is signed on for one more season, but if Chicago Cubs President, Theo Epstein was smart, he would trade him during the August 1st trade deadline to receive more prospects, and perhaps another starting pitcher that could help the Cubs during the stretch run.